 During the 17th century, the production of hemp was encouraged by the government due to the increase in the demand for rope, clothing and sails.
 In 1619, the Assembly in Virginia passed laws which compelled every farmer to produce hemp, a material that was later to become a legal tender in Penn.

-However, domestic production saw reduction after the Civil War since a lot of imports replace hemp in the domestic markets.
+Eventually, domestic production saw reduction after the Civil War since a lot of imports and synthetic fibers replaced hemp in the domestic markets.
 Towards the end of the 19th century, people started to use marijuana in quite a number of medicinal products, some of which were sold openly in the pharmacies.
-This is also the time when hashish as the trend in France and it soon found its way into the United States.
+This is also the time when hashish became a trend in France and it soon found its way into the United States.

-Following the influx of Mexican immigrants into the United States, recreational use of the marijuana leaves started in the United States.
+Following the influx of Mexican immigrants into the United States, recreational use of marijuana started to make an increase.
 It then became associated with the Mexicans and there were a lot of warning about the marijuana menace since a lot of crimes became associated to it and the Mexicans who smoked it in their large numbers.
 Of course today this notion is rather discriminatory, but back in the early 1900’s everyone was a little more uptight and less open-minded about what else was actually going on.